netlify-templates/victor-hugo/README.md

-# Hugo + Webpack Boilerplate
+# Hugo with PostCSS and Babel

-This is a boilerplate for using Hugo as a static site generator and Weback as the asset pipeline.
+This is a boilerplate for using Hugo as a static site generator and Gulp + Weback as the asset pipeline.

 It's setup to use post-css and babel for CSS and JavaScript.